L0t1/portfolio/ANALYTICS.md

 2) Go to **Analytics** to view page views, referrers, and Core Web Vitals.

 ## Notes on configuration
-- No build step; CDN scripts are the lightweight path for this static site.
+- No build step; using Vercel's built-in `/insights/` endpoint for plain HTML sites.
-- `vercel.json` keeps cache/security headers and SPA rewrites; no analytics ID is required for the default setup.
+- `vercel.json` keeps cache/security headers and SPA rewrites; no additional setup required.
+- Web Vitals automatically collected through the Insights script.

 ## Privacy and performance
-- Scripts are small (~2–3 KB gzipped) and deferred; negligible render impact.
+- Script is automatically served by Vercel; extremely lightweight with negligible render impact.
-- Data is sent to Vercel’s analytics endpoints; no PII collected by default.
+- Data is sent to Vercel's insights endpoints; no PII collected by default.
+- Works automatically on Vercel-hosted sites without additional configuration.

 ## Troubleshooting
 - Ensure deployment is on Vercel and allow a few minutes for data to appear.